-Andrew Mynarski enlisted in the Royal Canadian Air Force in late 1941, training in Alberta and Manitoba before graduating in early 1942 as a mid-upper air-gunner and earning his AG half-wing.
-Mynarski was a temporary sergeant at the Embarkation Depot in Halifax, Nova Scotia, and was sent to England for further training shortly thereafter.
+Andrew Mynarski enlisted in the Royal Canadian Air Force in late 1941, training in Alberta and Manitoba before graduating in early 1942 as an air gunner and earning his AG half-wing.
+Mynarski was promoted to temporary Sergeant at the Embarkation Depot in Halifax, Nova Scotia, and was sent to England for further training shortly thereafter.

-Mynarski was promoted to flight sergeant in June of 1943, and was posted to No. 9 Squadron in October of that year.
-By March of 1944, he was posted to No. 1664 HCU, and the crew of his final sortie made their first flight together later that month.
+Mynarski was promoted to Flight Sergeant in June of 1943, and was posted to No. 9 Squadron in October of that year.
+By March of 1944, he was posted to No. 1664 Heavy Conversion Unit, and the crew of his final sortie made their first flight together later that month.
 They joined No. 419 “Moose” Squadron later that month in Middleton St. George.
 The Avro Lancaster Mark X bombers arrived over the next few months, with KB726 arriving on May 28.

 On June 12, 1944, No. 419 Squadron was preparing to depart for targets in France when they realized the ominous nature of their sortie – their 13th that would culminate early on June 13.
 While the crew was sitting in the grass thinking about this omen, Andrew Mynarski found a four-leaf clover and gave it to Pat Brophy as a good-luck charm.